enniovilla/project-1-ci/README.md

 ### Future Features

-One feature I would like to have in the future is a carousel with images of course posters instead of having them static.
+One feature I would like to have in the future is a carousel with images of course posters instead of having them static and I also would like to have a pop-up image with upcoming courses.

 ## Technologies Used